Dmytro-Kucherenko/jsn-superheroes/README.md

 3. Install dependencies: `npm install`.

-4. Run database by installing postgres server on your computer.
+4. Run database by using `npm run db:up` or installing postgres server on your computer and manually creating database.

-5. Run app: `npm run dev`
+5. Run app: `npm run dev`.

 ## Global